andreiepure/andreiepure.github.io/_posts/2023-08-20-analyze-web-files-with-s4net.md

 Make sure that you include the newly created `frontend.csproj` in the `NAME.sln` MSBuild solution.
 This trick will tell MSBuild - _"Hey, please take these web files as Resources"_.
 The Scanner for .NET includes special target files which, during the `dotnet build` process, examine the build environment and include all items picked up by MSBuild from `ItemGroup`.
 Afterwards, the Scanner for .NET tells SonarCloud / SonarQube later on that those files need to be analyzed (in other words, the scanner "indexes" the files for later analysis during the END step).

+If you don't want to use `Resource` which may include the file in the project output, you can use `None` ([docs](https://learn.microsoft.com/en-us/visualstudio/msbuild/common-msbuild-project-items?view=vs-2022#none)).

 However, we are not done.
 If you run the analysis now, you may see in the logs of the END step entries like the following: